 - If you are a current honours student, it is important that you submit your honours thesis on time if you intend to apply for an RTP Stipend/UPA.
 Your honours thesis mark is used in the RTP Stipend/UPA application ranking, so if your thesis is submitted late your marks may not be available in time to include you in the RTP Stipend/UPA ranking.

 - The application itself is relatively simple to put together for most applicants who are completing or have recently completed their honours or final undergraduate year of studies and best to get out of the way as soon as possible.
 If you are stressed and trying to complete the application at the last minute you may find that you are unable to provide the required documentation, or make simple mistakes.

 About the form

-- Proof of citizenship/permanent residency – if you have not been enrolled at the University previously, or have changed your citizenship/residency status since you were last enrolled, you must provide a certified copy of your proof of Australian citizenship/Australian permanent residency.
+- Proof of citizenship/permanent residency – if you have not been enrolled at the University previously, or have changed your citizenship/residency status since you were last enrolled, you must provide a copy of your proof of Australian citizenship/Australian permanent residency.

 - Evidence of publications, output in the arts or music, professional experience – If we cannot verify your publications etc, they cannot be counted towards your application.
 See Section 5.3 of the Student Information Pack document and the Research Experience Information & Appendix Guide for details on what you need to provide with your application, and the format to be used.